jfrothingham/jfrothingham.github.io/blocks/leadership_block.md

 ## LEADERSHIP
+**Green Bank Observatory Rope Rescue Team, Volunteer Responder**\
+*2024-present // Green Bank, WV*\
+Trained to respond to emergencies at the Green Bank Observatory, an extremely remote rural location.
+Due to the nature of work performed onsite, emergencies can occur up to 500ft in the air, in areas accessible only with a rope and harness, and with limited medical personnel available.

 **Smith College Jewish Community, Co-Chair**\
 *2022 // Northampton, MA*\
 Planned and led religious services hosted on campus.
 Organized and led a special “Sensory Shabbat” designed